mlswg/mls-protocol/draft-ietf-mls-protocol.md

 negotiation of extensions.
 For this to work, implementations MUST correctly handle extensible fields:

-* A client that posts a ClientInitKey MUST support all parameters advertised in it.
+* A client that posts a KeyPackage MUST support all parameters advertised in it.
 Otherwise, another client might fail to interoperate by selecting one of those parameters.